voxtube/.github/profile/README.md

 - [11.
 Conclusion](#11-conclusion)

 ## **`1.
 Introduction`**
-VoxTube is a video streaming platform, developed by Ahmad Ahmad for the planet Scale Hackathon, VoxTube is video streaming platform made for content creators to reach their target audience.
+VoxTube is 'a' video streaming platform, developed by Ahmad Muhammad for the planet Scale Hackathon, VoxTube is video streaming platform made for content creators to reach their target audience.

 VoxTube backend was built with Nestjs and typescript whereas the streaming module is written in golang, the assets(videos, images and others) are being stored in cloudinary.

 Most of us already know that nodejs runs on a single thread node, and it can't handle intensive/heavy cpu workload/activities as it will impact the server resource and memory, the effect might not be notice especially in local host where you are the only user but in production where it might get thousands of requests per second,  because of that go lang was used for handling the pictures and videos upload / live-streaming (in progress)

 ## **`2.
 What is VoxTube`**
 VoxTube is a video streaming platform made for content creators.

 ## **`3.
 Why VoxTube`**
 Thousands of content creators on the internet don't have the chance to reach their targeted number of audience due to competition by popular content creators in the internet.

 Due to that factor, New content creators find it difficult to be noticed by their audience since they are not known and not popular.
 Most of these content creators usually give up and quit along the way.